trakk/fdb/README.md

 # setup

-Copy `config.example.h` to `config.h` and put in the correct credentials.
-`db-setup.sql` has schema and some sample db values.

-# lua version

 * `db-setup.sql` has schema and some sample db values.
 * copy `config.example.lua` to `config.lua` and set credentials.
 * install `lua-sql-mysql` package or equivalent [LuaSQL](http://keplerproject.github.io/luasql/doc/us/index.html)